Rebecca, the Well Planned Gal, founded Home Educating

 In 2009, Rebecca designed and authored the number one selling product in homeschooling: The Well Planned Day, Family Homeschool Planner.
 Since then, Rebecca has expanded her line of planning and organizational tools to include planners, calendars, lesson plans, and software.

 In 2012, Rebecca launched the first homeschooling talk show, Life Plus Homeschooling, filming hundreds of episodes and interviewing a variety of guests from educational experts and homeschool bloggers to politicians and former heads of state.

-With her extensive background in software design and programming, Rebecca created the first time management program with homeschool moms in mind.
+With her extensive background in software design and programming, Rebecca created the first management program with homeschool moms in mind.
 Tracking everything from chores to lesson plans, My Well Planned Day™ is quickly becoming homeschooling’s most innovative product.

 // Continuing to Grow //

 Always the innovator, Rebecca continues to assess the ever-evolving needs of the homeschooling community.
 Launched in 2016, Well Planned Lessons offers homeschool families a simple, flexible lesson plan option for preschool through twelfth grade.
 Well Planned Start joins the product line-up in 2017, providing parents with an interactive grade-level assessment.